Maxim Litvinov: First Deputy People's Commissar of Foreign Affairs

 Litvinov wanted to prevent a deterioration of relations and suggested he should have talks with Hodgson, the UK's chargé d'affaires in Moscow.
-Hodgson, who was privately sympathetic to some of Litvinov’s complaints, communicated with the Foreign Office, giving four reasons for criticising Britain's position:

-In the first place we had signed a trade agreement as long ago as 1921 and in 1923 we went a step further by conferring on the Soviet Government de jure recognition.

-Secondly, it be known upon several occasions in the past six months that HM Government have every intention of maintaining its relationship with the Soviet Government unless the latter do something quite intolerably offensive.

-Third, the outbursts of enthusiasts carried away by their legitimate emotions are liable to prejudice our position in dealing with problems which, being in relation with the Soviet Government, we have to solve by discussion with that Government.

-Fourth, the Soviet Union whatever her political complexion, is a market and we badly need markets.
-The red bandit battle cry may conceivably serve a useful purpose in the political warfare at home.
-On this question I can offer no opinion.
-I can, however, lay it down as a proposition that in so far as our relations with Russia are concerned, the expressions of resentment which it epitomises are definitely detrimental to our essential interest.
-That we should be alarmed at the activity of Soviet agitators is an admission of weakness which is hailed with delight over here.

-Yet the most pressing aspect is the commercial one and here the anti-red campaign does positive and immediate harm which it is impossible to calculate in Pounds Sterling.
-It creates a policy of insecurity which makes the Soviet Government hesitant about placing orders in Britain, causes British firms to fight shy of Russian orders and frightens British banks from financing them.
+Hodgson, who was privately sympathetic to some of Litvinov's complaints, communicated with the Foreign Office, giving various reasons for criticising Britain's position.
+Britain had signed a trade agreement in 1921 and given the Soviet Government de jure recognition in 1923, and HM Government had recently indicated that it intended to maintain its relationship with the Soviet Government.
+Anti-red outbursts could prejudice its position in dealing with problems that needed discussion with the Soviet Government.
+Importantly, the Soviet Union, whatever her political complexion, was a badly needed market.
+Although anti-red sentiment might be useful in the political warfare at home, it was seen in Russia as an admission of weakness.
+However, most pressing, was the incalculable commercial harm.
+The insecurity would make the Soviet Government hesitant about placing orders in Britain, cause British firms to fight shy of Russian orders and frighten British banks from financing them.

 The Conservative government, under pressure from Conservative MPs on the uncorroborated evidence of a dismissed employee that the Soviet Trade Mission had stolen a missing War Office document, successfully asked Parliament to sever diplomatic relations with the Soviet Union.
-Although Chicherin advocated caution, Litvinov, presumably with Stalin’s support, said:
+Although Chicherin advocated caution, Litvinov, presumably with Joseph Stalin's support, said: